OSGeo/grass-website/content/news/2024_06_07_Nix_environment_and_package_added.md

 source code improves the feedback loop during development and will allow to install GRASS on any Linux distribution immediately after a new version is out.

-To run latest development version of GRASS directly from a Git source code, run `nix run github:OSGeo/grass#grass` command which will compile (if needed) and run GRASS in one step.
+To run the latest development version of GRASS directly from the Git source code, run `nix run github:OSGeo/grass#grass` command which will compile (if needed) and run GRASS in one step.